Catch Me if You Search: When Contextual Web Search Results Affect the Detection of Hallucinations: Discussion

 \subsection{Limitations and Future Directions}

-In our study, we recruited Prolific workers from the United States, who are typically English-speaking, educated, and technologically aware \citep{douglas2023data}, limiting the generalizability of the findings.
+The current research recruited Prolific workers from the United States, who are typically English-speaking, educated, and technologically aware \citep{douglas2023data}.
 Future research should recruit more diverse participants to strengthen the generalizability of the results.
-Besides, we used GPT-4, Llama-3.1, and Gemini 1.5 Pro to generate content, whereas future advancements in LLMs may affect the applicability of our findings.
-On the other hand, the results align with previous studies on hallucination detection using warning labels \citep{nahar2024fakes}, indicating that similar effects may be observed with other LLMs, provided the generated content maintains comparable quality and believability.
+Besides, we used GPT-4, Llama-3.1, and Gemini 1.5 Pro to generate content, but future advancements in LLMs may affect the applicability of our findings.
+Relatedly, we did not measure the participants’ prior experience or familiarity with generative AI tools.
+Although random assignment would have kept this variable from significantly affecting our results, future research can benefit from examining how familiarity with generative AI interacts with manipulated variables herein.

+Moreover, participants were exposed to a relatively high proportion of hallucinated responses (6 out of 9), which presumably exceeds the likelihood of encountering factual hallucinations in real-world settings.
+While this was to ensure sufficient variation in user responses, future research should examine how reduced frequency of hallucinations might alter the current findings, thereby assessing their ecological validity.
+At least, when we tested for order effects, we found no significant main or interaction effects of presentation order.
+Randomizing the question order seemed to help minimize its influence.

-In addition, the study employed a Q/A format; exploring other datasets or presentation formats could offer additional insights into hallucination detection.
-Moreover, we used three top web search results from Google for the static condition, but varying the number and quality of these results may influence outcomes.
-Future research may look into varying the number and quality of web search results to obtain a more nuanced understanding of user perceptions.
-Finally, while our focus on minor and major hallucinations is informed by prior work, emerging research highlights a broader range of hallucination types \citep{huang2024survey}, suggesting the need for additional research into nuanced hallucination categories.
+In addition, the study employed a Q/A format, but exploring other datasets or presentation formats could offer additional insights into hallucination detection.
+We also used three top web search results from Google for the static condition, but varying the number and quality of these results may yield different outcomes.
+Moreover, while our focus on minor and major hallucinations is informed by prior work, emerging research highlights a broader range of hallucination types \citep{huang2024survey}, suggesting the need for additional research into nuanced hallucination categories.

+Lastly, between the two established types of hallucination generation - naturally occurring \citep{bender2021dangers, hamid2023chatgpt} and manually injected \citep{li-etal-2023-halueval, das-etal-2022-diving} - we opted for the latter in order to control for confounding factors related to query topic.
+As such, the specific hallucinations used herein may not adequately reflect those that naturally occur in the wild, potentially limiting the generalizability of our findings.